gamendez98/mlt-project/README.md

 ## APP

-to deploy the api run `python application/gradio_demo.py`
+to deploy the api run `python application/app.py`.
+A notebook version of the app is also available on the same folder.